-The Klarman Family Foundation (KFF) reviews proposals on a by-invitation-only basis.
+The Klarman Family Foundation (KFF) reviews proposals primarily on a by-invitation-only basis.
 The staff solicits information from entities whose missions and goals resonate with the Trustees’ funding priorities and current areas of focus.
 The Foundation provides general operating, project and capital support through annual and multi-year grants, and does not typically make grants toward endowments.

 KFF Trustees review grant recommendations throughout the year, and the Foundation does not typically consider more than one request for funding (including event support) from an organization during any twelve-month grant period.